fleschutz/PowerShell/Docs/list-environment-variables.md

 ## list-environment-variables.ps1 - Lists all environment variables

-This script lists all environment variables.
+This PowerShell script lists all environment variables.

 ## Parameters
 ```powershell